Sketch of the Guantanamo Bay courtroom by Janet Hamlin.

 Alka Pradhan, a lawyer for al Baluchi, said that her client remains in negotiations with the government over a possible plea deal.
 His team has previously said that al Baluchi wants guarantees related to his rehabilitation for the past torture.

-Pradhan described McCall’s ruling as “extremely well-reasoned.”
+Pradhan described McCall’s ruling on the plea agreements as “extremely well-reasoned.”

 “This is a ruling that cannot easily be disregarded by anyone who knows military or contract law,” Pradhan said.